How much energy do you use to heat your home, and what’s the cost?

 But you can still work out how much energy you use for heating across the year, so you can see how much it costs:

-- Let’s say you have an electric boiler, and use 10,000 kWh of energy on heating per year.
-Your unit rate is 14.4p.
+- Let’s say you have an electric boiler, and use 10,000 kWh of energy on heating per year and your unit rate is 19p.

 Average cost of heating a home in the UK

-The typical cost of heating a home in the UK is £453.242.
-To give this some context, the average UK energy bill is £1,042 per year3 – a cost that’s risen in recent years.
-As we explain in our guide to the average gas and electricity bill, this is despite the fact that energy use has gone down.
-Instead, it’s affected by changes like rising wholesale energy prices, and higher taxes and levies.
+The typical cost of heating a home in the UK in 2018 was £453.242.
+To give this some context, the average UK energy bill in the same year was around £1,184 per year3 – although this cost has risen significantly in recent years.

 Energy consumption by country: comparing the energy used to heat your home to European standards

-First, let’s look at how the energy you use in your home compares to the rest of the UK.
+First, let’s look at how the energy used in your home compares to the rest of the UK.
 Then we’ll compare that to some of our European neighbours.
-Let’s say you’ve calculated that you use 10,000 kWh a year on heating.
-Simply compare this figure to those in the chart below, to see how you stack up against averages for European countries.
+Let’s say you’ve calculated that your home uses 10,000 kWh a year on heating.
+Compare this figure to those in the chart below, to see how this looks against averages for European countries.
 Each number shows the average heating used per household each year.

 As you might expect, a country’s climate plays a key role.
 For countries with cold winters – like Denmark – 10,000 kWh is quite a low figure.
 But in a warmer country like Spain, it’s on the higher end of the scale.